trebleshot/android/FAQ.md

 ##### What permission does TrebleShot require?

-TrebleShot requires the following permission on your device:
+TrebleShot needs to access these on your device (requirements may vary):
 Phone, location, wifi, hotspot, storage.

 ##### How do I change my TrebleShot device name?